smb060606/arsenal-matchday-pulse/README.md

-# Arsenal Matchday Pulse
+# Slack MCP

-This repository powers a SvelteKit app that synthesizes Arsenal fan sentiment during matchdays across social platforms (Bluesky, X/Twitter, Threads).
-It provides livestream SSE feeds, transparency pages, and (in this phase) authentication scaffolding and comments.
+This repository powers a SvelteKit app that provides Slack integration via Model Context Protocol (MCP).
+It offers HTTP-based API endpoints for Slack operations and can be deployed as a remote MCP server.

 Branching and PR workflow
 - Base branch: main